Return to Oz: Filming

 Principal photography began on February 20, 1984, and wrapped in October 1984.
 Originally, filming was to be shot 75% on location, including Oz-like locations in Algeria and Italy; however, due to budget restraints from Disney, the movie was filmed entirely in the United Kingdom at Elstree Studios.
-Kansas scenes were filmed at Salisbury Plain, which was described as a "natural choice" by Maslansky due to it being flat and within close proximity to London.
+Kansas scenes were filmed at Salisbury Plain, which was described as a "natural choice" by Maslansky due to its being flat and near London.
 The temperature at Salisbury Plain during filming was described by Maslansky as "freezing", saying of Balk that "she would cry from the cold, from the pain of the cold – but she would never complain."
 The original cameraman, Freddie Francis, quit after shooting the Kansas scenes due to impatience with Murch.

 Once shooting began, Murch began to fall behind schedule, and there was further pressure from the studio.
 Five weeks into production, Disney was unhappy with the footage.
 By then, mostly the Kansas scenes had been shot; however, Murch was looking unwell and was fired from the role without protestation.
 Murch later recalled the experience, saying "had I fought back... they might have said OK, but I couldn't fight back.
 I felt what the soul feels after it's left the body after a car accident — pain but tremendous relief."
-High-profile film-makers including George Lucas and Francis Ford Coppola supported Murch in discussions with the studio, and Murch was reinstated and finished the film.
+High-profile filmmakers including George Lucas and Francis Ford Coppola supported Murch in discussions with the studio, and Murch was reinstated and finished the film.
 Lucas guaranteed that he would step in as replacement if any further problems emerged.